CARNIVORE DIET

 Ketosis

 Ketosis is a metabolic state where your body shifts from burning carbohydrates for fuel to burning fat instead.
 This is a key process in the carnivore diet and other low-carb lifestyles.
-When your body runs low on carbs, it starts breaking down fats into molecules called ketones, which become its primary energy source.
-Ketosis is celebrated for its potential to help with fat loss, improve mental clarity, and stabilise blood sugar levels.
+When your body runs low on carbs, it begins breaking down fats into molecules called ketones, which become its primary energy source.
+Ketosis is celebrated for its potential to support fat loss, enhance mental clarity, and stabilize blood sugar levels.
 For those on the carnivore diet, it’s a natural result of consuming mostly animal-based foods, where your body thrives on fat and protein while avoiding carbs completely.

 OMAD

-OMAD (One Meal a Day) is a popular intermittent fasting approach where you eat all of your daily food in a single meal within a one-hour window and fast for the remaining 23 hours.
-This method is often adopted by those following the carnivore diet as a way to simplify eating and enhance fat burning.
-By reducing the eating window, your body has more time to enter a state of fat-burning ketosis and utilise stored fat for energy.
-OMAD helps control hunger, supports mental clarity, and can lead to weight loss and improved health.
-Whether you’re looking to improve metabolic health, increase energy, or boost fat loss, OMAD offers a powerful, efficient way to fuel your body on your terms.
+OMAD (One Meal a Day) is a popular intermittent fasting method where you eat all of your daily food in a single meal, typically within a one-hour window, and fast for the remaining 23 hours.
+OMAD is frequently used alongside the carnivore diet to help simplify eating, maximize fat-burning, and support metabolic flexibility.
+By limiting your eating window, your body has more time to enter ketosis, a fat-burning state where it begins to utilize stored fat for energy instead of carbs.
+OMAD helps control hunger, boost mental clarity, and can lead to significant weight loss and improved metabolic health.
+For those following an animal-based lifestyle, OMAD is a powerful tool to support energy, focus, and a lean, efficient body—all while staying true to the simplicity of the carnivore way of eating.

 Oxalates